19emtuck/hg_delivery/README.rst

 Global overview
 ---------------

-hg_delivery is a web application who wants to simplify the delivery of small projects and helping people to quickly revert to a previous stable release if something's wrong.
+hg_delivery is a web application who aims to simplify the delivery of small projects and helping people to quickly revert to a previous stable release if something's wrong.
 This project targets people bothered by command line, looking for a nice and simple web interface, able to manage multiple remote repositories.